 - The guest rooms are large, well-appointed, creative, and functional with plenty of seating room.

 - The food is outstanding and the Sunday brunch was one of the best we’ve experienced.

 - The on-site, private hiking trails are beautiful and convenient.

 - The resort reflects Santa Cruz’ casual charm in a beautiful, tranquil setting – the atmosphere is upscale, yet comfortable.

-Special thanks to Chaminade Resort & Spa for hosting us as their guest.
+Disclosure & disclaimer: Special thanks to Chaminade Resort & Spa for hosting us as their guest.
 The content & opinions expressed are entirely our own.
 Reviews are opinion only and Chasing Light Media accepts no responsibility for how the information is used.
-Some posts on this website may contain links to our partners’ websites and Chasing Light Media may be compensated by those partners.